A Deep Drive on Proactive Threat Hunting

 source: https://en.wikipedia.org/wiki/Cluster_analysis

-A statistical technique in which groups of like data points established on specific aspects of a large data set are separated into groups.
+A statistical technique in which analysts establish groups of like data points on specific aspects of a large data set and separate them into groups.
 This is most effective when acting upon a broad group of data points that do not share behavioral characteristics.
-Clustering finds precise cumulative behaviors, like an unusual number of instances of a common occurrence through various applications such as outlier detection.
+Clustering finds precise cumulative behaviors, like an unusual number of instances of a common occurrence, through various applications such as outlier detection.

 Read more from here: https://en.wikipedia.org/wiki/Cluster_analysis